How to Collect Unpaid Rent Once a Tenant Moves Out: Landlord Tips

 Send proper notice

-Send a formal demand letter to the tenant for the outstanding unpaid rent to their last known address.
-For documentation purposes, send this letter via certified mail.
+Send a formal notice to the tenant's last known address for the outstanding unpaid rent.
+For documentation purposes, send this notice via certified mail.
 Include the total amount owed, a deadline for payment, acceptable payment methods, and details about potential legal consequences for non-compliance.

 Giving tenants proper notice gives them the opportunity to address the issue before pursuing further action.
 If legal action is required down the line, proof that you gave the tenant chances to remedy the situation before escalating the issue can help your case.
 Follow local laws for delivering notifications, including the timeline and method.